alephgamma/source-to-image/README.md

 Simple webpage served from nginx

 * But it requires changes from port 80->8080 in /etc/nginx/nginx.conf using a Dockerfile
-* Without a Dockerfile there's an message: "error: No language matched the source repository"
+* Without a Dockerfile there's a message:
+** "error: No language matched the source repository"

 ## 3. php-helloworld